 No matter how you answer the questions above, the installation workflow can be summarized as follows:

-- Install NetQ Agents on switches and hosts.
+- Install and configure NetQ Agents on switches and hosts.